 Sales Trigger: Big Marketing Push

 Is a target account making a big marketing push with a new campaign?
 Are you seeing their brand everywhere?
 If so, it’s a good sign that they are trying new things and looking to grow.
 If you can tie in the benefits of your product to their marketing, you may be able to hit a homerun.
-New marketing strategies are meant to jumpstart growth – which effects all departments in a company.
+New marketing strategies are meant to jumpstart growth, which affects all departments in a company.
 Our reps use a mix of the free version of Hootsuite, IFTTT and manual social listening to monitor for new campaigns from target accounts.
 This post from ProCommunicator has steps for setting up popular free social monitoring solutions.

 How to make it count: social proof.